 - From the Edit menu, select "File (.xml)..." and open the leg69_RRA_residuals_motors.xml file, which contains information on the residual and motor actuators necessary for CMC.

-- Reduce the optimal force of the Coordinate Actuators that actuate the ankle, hip, and knee to 1 so that they are penalized during CMC and muscles are favored to generate joint moments.
+- Reduce the optimal force of the joint motors to 1 so that they are penalized during CMC and muscles are favored to generate joint moments.

 - Save the edited actuators as a new file (e.g., leg69_CMC_residuals_motors.xml).